sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Prediction
-We are using the load model for prediction.
-We convert a traffic sign image (Stop.jpg) into 32*32*3 (32*32 dimension image with 3 channels) and try to predict their label.
+To use the loaded model for prediction, we convert a traffic sign image (Stop.jpg) into 32 * 32 * 3 (32 * 32 dimension image with 3 channels) and try to predict their label.
 Here's the image I downloaded.

 ![Alt text](images/Stop.jpg?raw=true "test image")